 Typically, customers don’t have much interaction with their insurer until they have a claim.
 Improving how adjusters handle those claims makes a big impact on the customer service experience–and firms should focus on speed, efficiency, and communication.

 While modern claims management solutions exist for everything from adjudication to digital disbursements, rolling out and implementing these solutions often hinges on instructor-led training and traditional documentation.
-Especially now as many organizations are operating remotely and adjusters are primarily field based, insurers need to consider new models to support adoption and training.
+Especially now, as many organizations are operating remotely or in a hybrid format and adjusters are primarily field based, insurers need to consider new models to support adoption and training.

 When managing and supporting distributed teams, firms should use in-app training to roll out new tools and onboard new team members.
 If workflows change or new procedures are added, you can update training content right in the application so it’s easily discoverable.
 And, with detailed usage analytics, teams are able to track the impact of training programs and highlight areas for improvement.
 In the end, customers will only experience the benefits from improved tools and systems if your employees are properly trained and enabled to use them effectively.